HCEhlers/floodplain_harvesting/README.md

 The aim of the project is to train a model that can predict - given a satellite image of agricultural areas - whether the sattelite image is a reservoir, reservoir with a dead spot or a reservoir without a dead spot.
 The value of detecting water harvests autonomously (water extracted from rivers to private reservoirs) can significantly enhance water authorities' capabilities to detect potential water users in remote regions.

+## Why detecting water harvesting is important to society
+Disruption to climate is causing agriculture to turn to irrigation as a safeguard for unreliable rainfall.
+As competition for freshwater increases, more farms are building private water storages to protect its ability to irrigate crops if a river periodically runs dry.
+When multiple farms creates water storages, evaporation increases - reducing both local water availability and productivity within a region.
+Such phenonema is known as "tragedy of the commons" and is decribed in environmental economics as an open-access and finite resource which generates value to consumers but is difficult to regulate to to its open areas.

 ## To Do
 - Gennemgå notebooks/videoer i nvidia kurset (H)